acryptos/docs.acryptos.com/faq.md

 ### 3. What is the maximum supply cap?

-* The maxium supply cap for ACS is 1,888,888.
+* The maximum supply cap for ACS is 1,888,888.
-* There is an on-going vote for capping ACSI at 1,888,888.
+* The maximum supply cap for ACSI is 1,888,888.

 ### 4. Is there a buy-back program?